horskyyaron/blog_v3/content/posts/learning-about-microservices.md

 Breaking it down we get:

-* Small - in terms of code base and team.
+* Small - in terms of code base and teams working on each service.
-* Autonomous - separate entities, deployed as a independent service.
+* Autonomous - separate entities, deployed as an independent service.

-Communication between services are through network calls.
+Communication between services are through network calls.\
 Thoughts are made about what is exposed vs hidden.

+Lets list some of the key benefits of microservices and why they are cool.

-## Key Benefits
+### Key Benefits

-### Technology Heterogeneity
+#### The right tool for the job

 Since each service is independent, we can choose the right tools for the job, for example: